matthew-brett/pydagogue/curious_git.rst

     git branch -v

-A branch is just a name that points to a commit.
-In fact, git stores branches as tiny text files, where the filename is the name of the branch, and the contents is the hash of the commit that it points to:
+A branch is nothing but a name that points to a commit.
+In fact, git stores branches as we did in SAP, as tiny text files, where the filename is the name of the branch, and the contents is the hash of the commit that it points to:

 .. prizerun::